Start Here | Prevention | Treatment | Recovery

 After school option with character building components

-Community Prevention Plan
+Community Prevention Planning

 STEP 2 - Build Social Capacity and secure resources to move forward with prevention plan development and implementation.

-Enhance Skills — Training to increase skills
+Enhance Skills — Training for kids and adults to increase skills

-Step 4 - Implement the plan noting benchmarks and challenges.
+Step 4 - Implement the new plan.

-Remember - A Good Plan is . . .
+A Good Plan is . . .

 1. Sustainable — prevention activities are built into school and business budgets to ensure long-term sustainability.